psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The one-electron energy contribution [Eh] to the total SCF energy.
    Quantity :math:`E_{1e^-}` in Eq. :eq:`SCFterms`.

+.. psivar:: PCM POLARIZATION ENERGY

+   The energy contribution [Eh] from the polarizable continuum model for solvation.

+.. psivar:: PE ENERGY

+   The energy contribution [Eh] from the polarizable embedding model for solvation.

 .. psivar:: QCISD TOTAL ENERGY
    QCISD CORRELATION ENERGY